Asabeneh/30-Days-Of-JavaScript/readMe.md

     </body>
   </html>
 ```
-This is how we write internal script most of the time.
+This is how we write the internal script most of the time.
 Writing the JavaScript code in the body section is the most preferred place.
-Open the browser console to see the out put from the console.log()
+Open the browser console to see the output from the console.log()

 ```html
 <!DOCTYPE html>